AVAnnotate/documentation/pages/templates.md

 ---
-title: Spreadsheet Templates
+title: Bulk Uploading
 layout: home
 parent: Data Manager
 grand_parent: Projects
 nav_order: 6
 ---
-# Spreadsheet Templates and Examples
+# Bulk Uploading with Spreadsheet Templates and Examples

 This guide provides instructions and templates for uploading project information to AVAnnotate in bulk via spreadsheets.
 AVAnnotate will take .CSV, .TSV, Excel, and .VTT files.